 Introductory course

-The Introductory level course is aimed at staff and students in laboratories, universities, and accelerator equipment manufacturers who wish to learn about accelerator science and technology.
-The focus of the course is on various aspects of beam dynamics and the underlying accelerator systems.
+The Introductory level course is designed for laboratory staff with some practical experience in accelerators, accelerator equipment manufacturers and university students (from last-year bachelor level to Ph.D.) who wish to learn about accelerator science and technology.
+The course focuses on various aspects of beam dynamics and the underlying accelerator systems.
 Key topics are consolidated by discussion sessions and hands-on exercises.

 Another important key aspect of the course is the networking.
 Students will make contact with other students working in the field and can establish connections with the lecturers present at the course.